MrOvkill/particlesystem/README.md

     // Create our particle engine
     particle::SimpleParticleEngine engine;

-    engine.Init(PARTICLE_SIZE, 0, 100, 0);
+    engine.Init(PARTICLE_SIZE, 0, 0, -500);

     // All of these are relative to where you placed it.
     /*
-        This configuration makes an engine that drops particles from it's Y position within 200 of it's X and Z position
-        And with a gravity factor of 0.1 ( about what you'd expect from rain ) */
+        This configuration will make a circular spawning radius of 25 */
-    engine.gravY = -0.1f;
+    engine.gravY = 0.0f;

     engine.sizeXMin = -100f;
     engine.sizeXMax = 100f;
     engine.sizeYMin = 0f;